Macquarie-backed Canadian waste management firm GFL plans C$1 bln IPO -sources

-TORONTO/NEW YORK, Nov 29 (Reuters) - Private equity-backed Canadian waste management company GFL Environmental Inc is seeking to raise as much as C$1 billion ($778 million) in an initial public offering that could be filed as early as the first quarter, people familiar with the situation told Reuters on Wednesday.
+TORONTO/NEW YORK (Reuters) - Private equity-backed Canadian waste management company GFL Environmental Inc is seeking to raise as much as C$1 billion ($778 million) in an initial public offering that could be filed as early as the first quarter, people familiar with the situation told Reuters on Wednesday.

-The company is interviewing Canadian and international investment banks to pick underwriters, the people said, declining to be named as the matter is not public.
+The company, whose ‘Green for Life’ slogan is seen across major Canadian cities, is interviewing Canadian and international investment banks to pick underwriters, the people said, declining to be named discussing the confidential matter.

 A C$1 billion IPO would be the biggest Canadian listing since Kinder Morgan Canada Ltd raised C$1.7 billion early this year, and would value GFL at nearly C$5 billion, the people said.